-Just as you would need sounding boards, mentors, friends or advisors to help you meet a career goal or strategize a project, a variety of supporters can help you find the work/life fit that is best for you.
+Just as you need sounding boards, mentors, friends, or advisors to help you meet a career goal or strategize a project, a variety of supporters can also help you find the best work-life fit for you.

-Some people may be helpful as you’re trying to figure out what isn’t working and what you’d like to change.
+Some people may be helpful as you’re trying to figure out what isn’t working and how to change it.
 Others may have great ideas about specific actions or tips to try — they might even be able to take some tasks off your plate.

-One supporter may be the person you need to hold you accountable — when some tough talk or clear thinking may be just what you need.
-Another may offer emotional support — someone who will listen, commiserate or just give you a break.
-Your work/life support team will also be invaluable if you have a crisis at work or home.
+For example, one type of supporter may be someone to hold you accountable — when some tough talk or clear thinking may be just what you need.
+Another may offer emotional support — someone who will listen, commiserate, or just give you a break.
+Your work-life support team will also be invaluable if you have a crisis at work or home.